bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/missing_curly_after_property_list.md

 SyntaxError: missing } after property list
 ==========================================

-The JavaScript exception “missing } after property list” occurs when there is a mistake in the [object initializer](../operators/object_initializer) syntax somewhere.
+The JavaScript exception "missing } after property list” occurs when there is a mistake in the [object initializer](../operators/object_initializer) syntax somewhere.
 Might be in fact a missing curly bracket, but could also be a missing comma.

 Message
 -------